stcalica/Vertrex/README.md

-# trektheplanet
+# Vertrex

-Website Map Overlay for TrekThePlanet website
+Social Media Travelling World Map

-Will be written using jQuery, Bootstrap, Google-maps API and hopefully Django Python!
+Will be written using jQuery, Bootstrap, Google-maps API and  Django Python!

-This website will track and log the travels and expenses of TechnoHippy and CyberPunk Be able to click on a site we are at or going to visit to see information on the trip and a video diary listing from both of us.
-Along with highlight videoes.

-The site will allow people to donate to us and/or offer advice.

-Probably will add facebook functionality or sometype of commenting system to be able to talk to visitors.
+Using the Facebook OpenConnect API, this application maps your friends around the world and suggests travelling routes based on their locations.

+Their location can be hometown, last place checked in, etc.

+A path will be drawn from you to each of your friends in that country.

+Pick a base in each country to map your trip.

+Get the latest travelling updates and etc.